 AI with dataflows

-In this article we discuss ways you can use artificial intelligence (AI) with dataflows.
-The areas described in this article are the following:
+This article shows how you can use artificial intelligence (AI) with dataflows.
+This article describes:

 - Cognitive Services

 With Cognitive Services in Power BI, you can apply different algorithms from Azure Cognitive Services to enrich your data in the self-service data prep for Dataflows.

 The services that are supported today are Sentiment Analysis, Key Phrase Extraction, Language Detection, and Image Tagging.
 The transformations are executed on the Power BI service and don't require an Azure Cognitive Services subscription.
 This feature requires Power BI Premium.

 Cognitive services are supported for Premium capacity nodes EM2, A2, or P1 and other nodes with more resources.
 Cognitive services are also available with a Premium Per User (PPU) license.
 A separate AI workload on the capacity is used to run cognitive services.
 Before you use cognitive services in Power BI, the AI workload needs to be enabled in the Capacity settings of the Admin portal.
 You can turn on the AI workload in the workloads section and define the maximum amount of memory you would like this workload to consume.
 The recommended memory limit is 20%.
 Exceeding this limit causes the query to slow down.

 Get started with Cognitive Services in Power BI